-- 95 (2019) investigated the temporal evolution of agricultural and hydrological droughts in the major river basins of the IP during the period 1980-2014 through modelling datasets.
-Considering the importance of the MLSHD as a hydrological unit, our main aim is to investigate the meteorological droughts which have affected the MLSHD using high resolution gridded datasets, but also to evaluate the role of atmospheric circulation and large-scale teleconnection patterns in the occurrence and magnitude of droughts over a longer period (1980-2017).
-Russo et al. (2015) carried out a similar analysis for the entire IP, but their approach - 100 identified the seasonal conditions of the drought state and related them to the frequency of weather types during 1950-2012.
-In this study, we focus on meteorological droughts for explaining the primary cause of other types of droughts (e.g. agricultural, hydrological, socioeconomic).
-These are normally associated with the reduction of the soil moisture content, low river flows, low water levels in rivers, lakes, and groundwater, and socioeconomic impacts due to water scarcity (WMO, 2012).
-Hydrological and agricultural droughts are primarily driven by meteorological droughts; therefore, their forecasts also heavily - 105 depend on weather forecasting.
-Identifying mechanisms that drive meteorological droughts and investigating drought characteristics is essential to improve forecasting methods and proactively monitor for early warnings, which contributes to efficient water management and preservation of the ecosystems and socioeconomic stability.
-We expect that our results will contribute to increasing the hydroclimate knowledge of the MLSHD, support early warning forecasting, and strengthen drought management plans.
+scale teleconnection patterns in the occurrence and magnitude of droughts over a longer period (1980-2017).
+Russo et al. (2015) carried out a similar analysis for the entire IP, but their approach identified the seasonal conditions of the drought state and related them to the frequency of weather types during 1950-2012.
+In this study, we focus on meteorological droughts for explaining the primary cause of other types of droughts (e.g. agricultural, hydrological, and socioeconomic).
+These are normally associated with the reduction of the soil moisture content; low river flows; low water levels in rivers, lakes, and groundwater; and socioeconomic impacts due to water scarcity (WMO, 2012).
+Hydrological and agricultural droughts are primarily driven by meteorological droughts; therefore, their forecasts also heavily depend on weather forecasting.
+Identifying mechanisms that drive meteorological droughts and investigating drought characteristics is essential to improve forecasting methods and proactively monitor for early warnings, which contribute to efficient water management and the preservation of the ecosystems and socioeconomic stability.
+We expect that our results will contribute to increasing the hydroclimate knowledge of the MLSHD, support early-warning forecasting, and strengthen drought management plans.

-110 1.1 Study area
+1.1 Study area

-The MLSHD extends from approximately 42° N to 44° N and from 6.5° W to 9° W and covers an area of approximately 20,000 km2 in the NWIP (Figure 1), including the territories of Galicia (Spain) and northern Portugal.
-There are 191 municipalities, of which 181 belong to the Spanish territory, and 10 to the Portuguese territory, with a total population of 1,084,636 people (as of 2015) (Mora-Aliseda et al., 2015).
-It is designated as a 'management unit' where the terrestrial area is composed of the Miño-Sil and Limia river basins and the transitional, subterranean, and coastal waters are associated with basins (PES, 2017).
-The MLSHD is characterised by the presence of a diverse landscape based on a complex relief structure and Atlantic bioclimatic characteristics.
-The Miño-Sil basins have a pronounced mountainous character with an average elevation of ~683 m above sea level (UN, 2011), while the Lima River basin ~447 m (CA, 2020).
-The rugged coastlines, valleys, and mountains present a wide variety of landscapes in unique combination compared to those of the surrounding

-120 peninsular territories.
-In terms of the annual mean flow, the Miño-Sil river basin is the fourth largest basin in the IP and because of that is important for hydropower generation (Lorenzo-Lacruz et al., 2013, Añel et al., 2014).
+The MLSHD extends from approximately 42 to 44° N and from 6.5 to 9° W and covers an area of approximately 20 000 km2 in the NWIP (Fig. 1), including the territories of Galicia (Spain) and northern Portugal.
+There are 191 municipalities, of which 181 belong to the Spanish territory and 10 to the Portuguese territory, with a total population of 1084636 people (as of 2015; Mora-Aliseda et al., 2015).
+It is designated as a "management unit", where the terrestrial area is composed of the Miño-Sil and Limia River basins and the transitional, subterranean, and coastal waters are associated with basins (PES, 2017).
+The MLSHD is characterized by the presence of a diverse landscape based on a complex relief structure and Atlantic bioclimatic characteristics.
+The Miño-Sil basins have a pronounced mountainous character with an average elevation of \sim 683 m a.s.l. (above sea level; UN, 2011), while the Lima River basin is at \sim 447 m a.s.l.
+(CA, 2020).
+The rugged coastlines, valleys, and mountains present a wide variety of landscapes in a unique combination compared to those of the surrounding peninsular territories.
+In terms of the annual mean flow, the Miño-Sil River basin is the fourth largest basin in the IP and because of that is important for hydropower generation (Lorenzo-Lacruz et al., 2013; Añel et al., 2014).